 An example of a cross joins by using the second table has empty.
 In our condition, we have used the department tables that have no rows.

 - In the above example, the customer table contains rows, but the department table is empty; it doesn’t contain any rows.
 Therefore, the empty result set is the result of the cross join.

 select cust_id, cust_name from customer cross join department;

 select * from customer cross join department;

-It is used to generate the Cartesian product of result for two sets of the table.
+It generates the Cartesian product of the result for two sets of the table.
 It is essential to join one or more tables in a single result set.
-If we need multiple combination result of two tables, then we used cross join.
+If we need multiple combination results for two tables, then we used cross join.

 We hope that this EDUCBA information on “PostgreSQL Cross Join” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.